DecisionVis/deltamoea/doc/technotes/archive.md

 The Archive is a large array of individuals, subdivided into ranks.
 Each rank corresponds to a Pareto rank.
-By default, UDMOEA uses a large number of large ranks:
+By default, δMOEA uses a large number of large ranks:
 100 ranks of 10,000 individuals each.
 Each individual is represented as a grid point, a set of objective values, a set of constraint values, and a set of tagalong values.